Where in The World is Fort Orange?

 - Albany, New York -- The Fort Orange Archeological Site in Albany was named a National Historic Landmark in 1993.
 Albany and its forts were important in the French and Indian War (Mohawk and Seneca nations played instrumental parts in this war), and the American Revolution.
 Albany is the oldest surviving city from the Original 13 Colonies.

-Related Historic Information about Fort Orange
+Related Historic Information

 - Albany Museum - Albany Institute of History and Art